-The service is tailored to the needs of the individual clients.
-It is a bespoke service that can be designed to meet the requirements of the individual case, with the ability for guidance to be provided for both simple issues as well as more complex ones.
+As it is a bespoke service, it can be designed to meet the requirements of the individual case and client.
+Guidance can be provided for both simple issues as well as more complex ones.

 The parties can book as long or as short an appointment as they wish.
-It can happen at any point in a dispute – even before court proceedings are issued or at the same time as on-going court proceedings.
+It can happen at any point in a dispute: whether before court proceedings are issued, or while they are still ongoing.

 ENE can help to resolve obstacles to settlement rapidly and can assist to break the log-jam which holds up overall settlement.
 An expert view on likely outcome from one of our highly experienced and expert family law barristers can be obtained on one particular issue, on a number of different issues or on all the issues in dispute, as the parties may require.
 It is a very flexible tool.

-ENE can be given orally in conference with either just one party or both parties and their legal representatives present, or an opinion as to likely outcome can be provided in writing to the party/parties.
-It can be provided on either a privileged basis (so that issues do not arise as to the status of the ENE) or on an open basis (allowing the ENE potential greater albeit not binding weight in court proceedings).
+ENE can be delivered by a variety of means.
+It can be given to just one party or both parties and their representatives; and it can be given orally or in written form.
+It can also be provided on either a privileged basis (so that issues do not arise as to the status of the ENE) or on an open basis (allowing the ENE potential greater albeit not binding weight in court proceedings).

-1GC Family Law considers that ENE can provide a significant, early and rapid benefit to parties and their solicitors, facilitating a just settlement.
-The booking of an ENE appointment can happen at a time to suit the parties, and take as much or as little time as they require, not being constrained by a crowded court list.
+1GC Family Law considers that ENE can provide a significant, early and rapid benefit to parties and their solicitors, facilitating a just and prompt settlement.
+The booking of an ENE appointment can happen at a time to suit both parties and take as much or as little time as they require, as it is not constrained by a crowded court list.

 Clients instructing a 1GC Family Law barrister to conduct ENE can be confident that they will receive a first rate, dedicated and highly professional service, such that they will leave at the end of the process wholly satisfied that their individual situations have been considered with complete attention to detail and that likely outcomes have been expertly identified.
 In this way a settlement can be made all the more likely.

-All 1GC barristers who undertake ENE are listed below:
+All 1GC barristers who undertake Private PDR and ENE are listed below: